 What we don’t: You’ll need to dirty a pot.

 However, RightOnTrek’s meals come with one major caveat: They must be cooked in a pot over a stove, which is a lot less convenient than a just-add-water pouch.
 Most notably, this method requires dirtying a pot, which will then need to be cleaned before boiling water for coffee or tea (be sure to follow Leave No Trace practices when you dispose of your wastewater).
 On the other hand, RightOnTrek’s meals are faster to prepare than many of the just-add-water meals here, at about 10 minutes from start to finish.
-And we’re also big fans of RightOnTrek’s meal kits, which include everything you need for a day out (snacks, breakfast, hot drinks, and more).
+We’re also big fans of RightOnTrek’s meal kits, which include everything you need for a day out (snacks, breakfast, hot drinks, and more).
 And for budget just-add-water pouches, check out Mountain House below.

-See RightOnTrek Adventure Meals
+See RightOnTrek Meals

 Best Gourmet Backpacking Meals

-3. Gastro Gnome ($17)
+3. Gastro Gnome ($17 - $18)

 Gastro Gnome backpacking mealsCooking method: Pouch